ocaml/ocaml.org/data/tutorials/getting-started/1_00_install_OCaml.md

 (& opam env) -split '\r?\n' | ForEach-Object { Invoke-Expression $_ }
 ```

-Opam is now installed and configured!
+Opam initialisation may take several minutes.
+While waiting its installation and configuration to complete, start reading [A Tour of OCaml](tour-of-ocaml).

 **Note**: opam can manage something called _switches_.
 This is key when switching between several OCaml projects.
 However, in this “getting started” series of tutorials, switches are not needed.
 If interested, you can read an introduction to [opam switches here](/docs/opam-switch-introduction).